 Photo by Adam Alexander

-What to do: The area is home to a 30-acre prairie reserve that’s good for bird watching, casual to-go spot Del Campo’s Tacos, and outdoor concert venue Huntington Bank Pavilion.
+What to do: The area is home to a 30-acre prairie reserve that’s good for bird watching, casual concession spot Del Campo’s Tacos, and outdoor concert venue Huntington Bank Pavilion.
 The beach is located within the Museum Campus, offering easy access to the Adler Planetarium, Field Museum, and Shedd Aquarium.

 Montrose Beach

 Dogs love Montrose Beach as much as people do.
 Montrose Beach offers one of the only official dog beaches in the city, with a fenced-off section on the northern end of beach where pups can swim and run free without a leash.
 It’s also the largest beach in Chicago, which means there’s plenty of room for humans too.
-4400 N. Lake Shore Drive (Montrose Avenue and Jean Baptiste Point du Sable Lake Shore Drive)

 What to do: Montrose Beach is a popular place for families, who set up umbrellas on the spacious sands or grill out in the grassy area just beyond the beach’s edge.
 Montrose Beach also includes a natural area that attracts migratory birds during the fall and spring seasons.
 A serene dune habitat supports a variety of endangered plant life.